 To correct this, use the button “Flag an issue” at the top left hand side of the page, and write a description of the problem.

-For errant images derived from the Australian Plant Image Index, please contact ABRS and provide links to the image and a description why it is wrong.
-We will pass on the message of the errant image to the APII for correction.
+NOTE: For errant images derived from the Australian Plant Image Index, please contact email@example.com and provide links to the image from the Index (not the eFlora) and a description as to why it is wrong.

 When viewing or editing the Occurrence Records, there may be problems with the name or location of a record.